‘CNN’ Blasts Donald Trump After He Accuses Outlet Of Lying, Says ‘We Report When People In Power Tell Lies’

 — The Associated Press (@AP) August 30, 2018

-The back-and-forth between the president and the cable news network on Wednesday is nothing new.
+The back-and-forth between the president and cable news network on Wednesday is nothing new.
 Donald Trump has made CNN one of his favorite targets, frequently calling the network “fake news” and delivering public slights to reporters.